segmentio/segment-docs/src/connections/destinations/catalog/customersuccessbox/index.md

 [CustomerSuccessBox](https://customersuccessbox.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is Outcome Driven Customer Success software, which helps maximize retention, drive product adoption and grow revenue for your B2B SaaS

 This destination is maintained by CustomerSuccessBox.
-For any issues with the destination, [contact their team](mailto:support@customersuccessbox.com).
+For any issues with the destination, [contact the CustomerSuccessBox Support team](mailto:support@customersuccessbox.com).

-_**NOTE:** The CustomerSuccessBox Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on April 10, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the CustomerSuccessBox Destination and its documentation, [let their team know](mailto:support@customersuccessbox.com)!_
+{% include content/beta-note.md %}

 ## Getting Started